GTimothee/GTimothee.github.io/_posts/2025-03-17-llamaindex-graphrag-implementation.md

   - If no sub-retrievers are provided, the defaults are LLMSynonymRetriever and VectorContextRetriever (if embeddings are enabled)
 - default store (in memory ) does not support embeddings, you need to use one of Neo4jPropertyGraphStore, TiDBPropertyGraphStore, FalkorDBPropertyGraphStore

+base store: SimplePropertyGraphStore
+- EntityNode, Relation are nodes and relationships extracted from chunk
+- EntityNode are linked to their source chunk modeled as TextNode using Relation with label HAS_SOURCE

+interesting methods:
+- graph_store.get_rel_map([entity_node], depth=2): gets triples up to a certain depth
+- graph_store.get_llama_nodes(['id1']): gets the original text nodes
+- graph_store.structured_query("<cypher query>") - runs a cypher query (assuming the graph store supports it)

 overview of useful extractors:
 - SimpleLLMPathExtractor: simple extractor of `subject,predicate,object` triples, with a max_paths_per_chunk argument
 - DynamicLLMPathExtractor: like neo4j approach, using node types